 5.2 Lead assessors

-Appointment of lead assessors will be by invitation by the Chairman of IECEx from the existing pool of assessors.
-Each new lead assessor will be required to initially lead at least one assessment under supervision of an existing lead assessor, prior to being recommended for appointment as a lead assessor.
-The Chairman of IECEx may consult with ExAG Convenor as part of the process of decision making on the appointment of a lead assessor.

-Lead assessors are expected to be able to demonstrate the ability to lead ISO 9001 audits.
+Lead assessors shall be able to provide evidence of experience in leading ISO 9001 or equivalent audits.
 For example, a lead auditor with an ExCB body auditing to ISO/IEC 80079-34 would meet this requirement.

+5.3 Confidentiality and Impartiality

+All Assessors are reminded of their obligations to conduct peer assessment work to the requisite standard of integrity, competence, impartiality and to maintain confidentiality, as stated on the original IECEx Assessor Application Form, F-007 at the time of applying to become an IECEx Assessor.

 6 Communication

 Assessors shall respond in a timely manner to all correspondence relating to the IECEx Assessment or any other IECEx System matters.
 In general, a maximum response time of 48 hrs, from receiving the correspondence.